 Bath Spa Railway Station

-Fully guided day tour of Pride and Prejudice locations from the 1995 BBC production with Colin Firth including Lizzie’s Peak District and Pemberley.
+Guided tour of locations from the 1995 BBC production of Pride and Prejudice with Colin Firth including Lizzie’s Peak District and Pemberley.